- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these impacts, it is important to ensure a stable and reliable network infrastructure, regularly backup data from the NAS device to an offsite location, implement security measures like firewalls and access controls, and monitor the network for any potential issues or anomalies.

-Although NAS InTANK iR2024S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS InTANK iR2024S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -